-Optical fibre cables have been specified and deployed in telecommunication networks worldwide, finding wide application in access, intra/inter-office, metropolitan, long-haul, and submarine networks.
+Optical fibre cables have been specified and deployed in telecommunication networks worldwide, finding wide application in access, intra/inter-office, intra/inter-data centre (DC), metropolitan, long-haul, and submarine networks.
 New optical fibre technologies and new applications continue to drive the need for additional specifications.
-For example, the IoT, advanced mobile services, edge computing, cloud/distributed data management and so on requires new features and/or functions for optical fibre network.
-Moreover, increased transmission speeds and bandwidth requirements across the optical network supporting a variety of services requires a new class of optical fibre that can substantially expand the transmission capacity of a traditional single-mode fibre.
+For example, the IoT, advanced mobile services, edge computing, cloud/distributed data management, artificial intelligence/machine learning (AI/ML), distributed optical fibre sensing, and other relevant technologies called out in support of IMT-2020/5G and the evolution to IMT-2030/6G may require new features and/or functions from the optical fibre network.
+Moreover, increased transmission speeds and bandwidth requirements across the optical network supporting a variety of services will likely require a new class of optical fibre that can substantially expand the transmission capacity and/or channels supported by a traditional single-mode fibre.

 One important set of issues to be studied is related to the network infrastructure used to connect the customer.
-The choice of infrastructure type, cables and outside plant components is strictly dependent on the topology chosen as well as the installation conditions (presence of infrastructures or need to construct new ones).
+The choice of infrastructure type, cables and outside plant components is strictly dependent on the topology chosen as well as on the installation conditions (presence of infrastructures or need to construct new ones).

-For this purpose, optical or optical/electrical cables and new cable constructions and installation techniques for outside plant construction and operation will be required.

-Moreover, cable installation in existing buildings without specific available infrastructure for these new elements will be a challenge, and technical solutions for wiring customer premises with minimum disturbance to the customer need to be identified, such as in particular miniaturized cables and devices, pre-assembled solutions etc.
+For this purpose, new optical cables, including optical/electrical hybrid cables, new cable constructions and installation techniques for outside plant construction and operation will be required.
+Cable installation in existing buildings without specific available infrastructure for these new elements and/or cable installation in intra/inter-office/DC with increasing density will be a challenge, and technical solutions for wiring customer premises and/or offices/DCs with minimum disturbance to the customer need to be identified, such as miniaturized/ultra-high-density cables and devices, pre-assembled solutions etc.

 The responsibility under this Question includes the following areas of standardization: